teampoltergeist/poltergeist/README.md

 ## Running on a CI ##

-Currently PhantomJS is not 'truly headless', so to run it on a continuous integration server you will need to install [Xvfb](http://en.wikipedia.org/wiki/Xvfb).
+Currently PhantomJS is not yet 'truly headless' (but that's planned for the future), so to run it on a continuous integration server you will need to install [Xvfb](http://en.wikipedia.org/wiki/Xvfb).

 ### On any generic server ###